Poetry Pollinators by the Santa Fe River Camino Escondido Bee Hotel

 El Parque del Rio and the Santa River Greenway

-As a permanent public art installation, Poetry Pollinators serves as a contribution to combating climate change, helping mend a variety of ecosystems both practically and poetically.
+As a permanent public art installation, the bee hotel serves as a contribution to combating climate change, helping mend a variety of ecosystems both practically and poetically.
 One immediate benefit will be increasing awareness of the Santa Fe River Watershed and cultivating enjoyment of El Parque del Rio and the Santa Fe River Greenway, an ambitious City-County initiative which aims to tie together a linear park and multi-use trail system that will run along the river for fifteen miles when complete, from Patrick Smith Park to the waste water management facility.

 Since being named “Most Endangered River in America” in 2007, efforts to regenerate the flow and ecosystem of the Santa Fe River were undertaken with great success and remain ongoing through the tireless work of organizations such as the Santa Fe Watershed Association and The City of Santa Fe River Commission.